WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 You can **only** import an existing form when creating a new dataset.

+Remember that a dataset is based on an item set, so organize your applicable items into an item set, then create a new dataset based on that item set, and import the form during that creation process.

 Create a new dataset that will use the same form.
 Add information for the title (required) and select an item set to use.
 If you do not add guidelines when creating the dataset, be sure to add some in the future.

 Towards the bottom of the "Add Dataset" form, there is an option to import a form.
 Click the button.
 Then, using your browser’s file manager, find the form file you have already downloaded.
 Be sure to save.
 Click “Add new dataset”.